 So, what does all of that mean?
 If someone makes a report of child abuse or neglect to CPS, which provides “information” of the type described above, then the CPS worker can remove your child or children without a court order, even if the CPS Investigator lacks the ability to verify that information (such as when you avoid them), but has some other, unspecified personal knowledge of other facts that cause him or her to believe that your child or children may be in danger.

-If you find yourself in the unenvitable position of having contact with someone from CPS, please contact an attorney immediately.
-As always, our initial 30 minute consultations are free.
+If you find yourself in the unavoidable position of having contact with someone from CPS, please contact an attorney immediately.